-- Intentionally acquiring privileged information pertaining to content or means of testing prior to an exam - Using any means to share, exchange or retrieve privileged test questions or answers - B. Group Collusion or Unauthorized Collaboration - Rewriting large portions (a paragraph or more) of another student's work is dishonest when the intention was for the student to only offer feedback and suggestions on the work - Presenting work as solely one's own when in fact it is the result of an unauthorized joint effort - C. Duplicate submission of work - Turning in any work from a previous or concurrent course, whether that work was completed at Loras College, another college or high school, without the prior permission of the course instructor to whom the work is being submitted - D. Fabrication, Falsification, Distortion of Information - Creating false data, research, or sources for use in any work - Altering data or only using a certain biased portion of data to prove a certain claim when the entire scope of the research proves a different claim - Falsely documenting hours completed for an internship, clinical or field experience - Providing false information on career documents such as resumes, letters or transcripts - E. Facilitating Academic Dishonesty - Not reporting a violation of the academic honesty policy to the course instructor or other appropriate individual - Helping another student commit an act of academic dishonesty - F. Fraudulent Alteration of Academic Materials and Forgery - Altering, falsifying or intentionally providing any misleading information on any college documents - Forging a course instructor or advisor signature - G. Plagiarism - Using another person's exact words in any work without properly designating the quote or citing the source - Summarizing/paraphrasing another person's thoughts or ideas in any work without properly citing the source - Taking any digital media product that was created by another person and using it in any work without properly citing the source - Copying another person's computer program without the owner's permission and without properly citing the source - Purchasing or borrowing a paper and submitting it as one's own - H. Theft, Abuse, Destruction of Academic Property - Not returning academic materials to the library or course instructor that loaned them - Vandalizing academic property - I. Unauthorized Use of Information Technologies - Using a laptop, cell phone, calculator or any other device to access information without permission or to copy privileged test questions or answers from an exam. \\ Please also read Loras College's Technology Resource Policies and Procedures from the Loras Student Handbook \\
+- A. Cheating - Intentionally acquiring privileged information pertaining to content or means of testing prior to an exam - Using any means to share, exchange or retrieve privileged test questions or answers - B. Group Collusion or Unauthorized Collaboration - Rewriting large portions (a paragraph or more) of another student's work is dishonest when the intention was for the student to only offer feedback and suggestions on the work - Presenting work as solely one's own when in fact it is the result of an unauthorized joint effort - C. Duplicate submission of work - Turning in any work from a previous or concurrent course, whether that work was completed at Loras College, another college or high school, without the prior permission of the course instructor to whom the work is being submitted - D. Fabrication, Falsification, Distortion of Information - Creating false data, research, or sources for use in any work - Altering data or only using a certain biased portion of data to prove a certain claim when the entire scope of the research proves a different claim - Falsely documenting hours completed for an internship, clinical or field experience - Providing false information on career documents such as resumes, letters or transcripts

+- E. Facilitating Academic Misconduct - Not reporting a violation of the Academic Integrity Policy to the course instructor or other appropriate individual - Helping another student commit an act of academic misconduct - F. Fraudulent Alteration of Academic Materials and Forgery - Altering, falsifying or intentionally providing any misleading information on any college documents - Forging a course instructor or advisor signature - G. Plagiarism - Using another person's exact words in any work without properly designating the quote or citing the source - Summarizing/paraphrasing another person's thoughts or ideas in any work without properly citing the source - Taking any digital media product that was created by another person and using it in any work without properly citing the source - Copying another person's computer program without the owner's permission and without properly citing the source - Purchasing or borrowing a paper and submitting it as one's own - H. Theft, Abuse, Destruction of Academic Property - Not returning academic materials to the library or course instructor that loaned them - Vandalizing academic property - I. Unauthorized Use of Information Technologies - Using a laptop, cell phone, calculator or any other device to access information without permission or to copy privileged test questions or answers from an exam.
+Please also read Loras College's Technology Resource Policies and Procedures from the Loras Student Handbook. - J. Unfair Advantage - Seeking an extension on any work by use of a falsified excuse - Accepting and using a paragraph or more of text rewritten by another individual is misconduct when the intention was for the student to only receive feedback and suggestions on the work.